 To apply ORA, an owner must first establish the contract rent for the unit, which should be comparable to rents charged to similar units of the same size, location, square footage and amenities.
-Once the contract rent has been determined, the owner should apply all rental credits (i.e., Section 8, Housing Choice Voucher) with the exception of the ORA.
+Once the contract rent has been determined, the owner should apply all rental credits (i.e., Section 8, Housing Choice Voucher) except for the ORA.
 This will generate the household's obligated contributions.
 From the household's obligated contribution, the ORA should be subtracted.